ConorM2710/memory-mindscape/README.md

 ### The Countdown Timer
 - The Countdown Timer aims to bring about a sense of urgency and difficulty to the game.
-- The timer is located directly underneath the "rules" section and is styled the same way as the heading to allow for it to stand out be easily readable.
+- The timer is located directly underneath the "rules" section and is styled the same way as the heading to allow for it to stand out and be easily readable.

 ![countdown-timer](./assets/images/timer.png)